Achievable logoAchievable logo

 Investment policy statements

-An investment policy statement (IPS) is a formal document describing investment parameters a client imposes on their adviser or portfolio manager.
-Properly investing client assets pragmatically and suitably is challenging, but an IPS serves as a roadmap.
-In particular, this document typically outlines the client’s:
+An investment policy statement (IPS) is a formal document describing the investment parameters a client sets for their adviser or portfolio manager.
+Investing client assets in a prudent and suitable way can be complex, and an IPS serves as a roadmap.
+It typically outlines the client’s:

 • Time horizon